 The faculty at Guttman Community College are committed to creating courses and assignments in the core curriculum and in all programs of study that consistently engage students in diverse writing tasks.
-With Peter Elbow, we believe that writing can be a powerful learning tool when it is used consistently and intentionally in courses across the disciplines, rather than merely as means for demonstrating learning or assigning a grade (High Stakes and Low Stakes in Assigning and Responding to Writing).
+With Peter Elbow, we believe that writing can be a powerful learning tool when it is used consistently and intentionally in courses across the disciplines, rather than merely as means for demonstrating learning or assigning a grade.
 With Mina Shaughnessy, we believe that frequent and structured writing activities are essential for students who begin college underprepared for college-level writing tasks (Introduction to Errors and Expectations: A Guide for Teachers of Basic Writing).
 And with David Bartholomae we can attest to the cognitive strengths of underprepared and/or otherwise marginalized students and thus to their capacity for success with college level reading and writing tasks (Inventing the University).

 - OAA Committee Recommendations Regarding Implementation of WAC (1999)